 Three vacancies are available on the CPC for Canmore residents who: are knowledgeable about land use development, have experience with interpreting regulatory language, are comfortable participating and speaking in meetings open to the public, can commit to a 2-year term, and are available to attend weekday meetings scheduled with a maximum notice of 40 days.
 Apply by September 25, 2019 at Apply for a Committee.

-The Canmore Planning Commission (CPC) makes decisions on development permits that have been referred them by the Town Development Officers.
-CPC approval is typically required for larger projects such as hotels, commercial buildings and multi-family residential, or for projects that have potential for significant public interest.
-The CPC has the authority to vary “standards” within the Land Use Bylaw, for example, reductions of minimum yard setbacks or increases to the maximum height of buildings.
-There is no maximum variance – the amount of the variance is at the discretion of Commission giving due regard to relevant planning considerations and policies.
+The Canmore Planning Commission (CPC) makes decisions on development permits that have been referred them by Town of Canmore development officers.
+CPC approval is typically required for larger projects such as hotels, commercial buildings, and multi-family residential.
+The CPC has the authority to allow Land Use Bylaw variances such as reductions of minimum yard setbacks or increases to the maximum height of buildings.

-The CPC consists of a minimum of 4 and and maximum of 6 public members and 1 member of Council.
-Public members are appointed by Council in late October every year to 1 or 2 year terms.
+The CPC consists of a minimum of four, and and maximum of six, public members and one member of Council.
+Public members are appointed by Council in late October every year to 1- or 2-year terms.
 Current members are:

 Councillor Jeff Hilstad

 Councillor Joanna McCallum (alternate)

 For more information call Planning and Development at 403.678.1515.

 Administration speaks to a written report submitted as part of the meeting agenda package.
 The floor is then open for the applicants to present to the Commission.

 Once the Commission members feel that they have enough information on the merits of the project, they may choose to close the meeting to the public (go in camera) in order to reach their decision.
 The applicant and members of the public are not permitted to remain in the room during an in camera session.
 Administration may remain to answer any questions that may arise during debate.